Drupal’s admin UI & how it compares to WordPress

 The frontend method is through a "Live Preview" mode (shown above) where a version of the site theme is presented and widgets are managed through the left column.
 Settings for existing widgets can also be quickly opened by clicking its blue edit icon, as you can see in the image above.

 Out-of-the-box, it’s difficult to understand exactly where a widget will appear throughout the site because you don’t have the ability to see or control which pages accept the widget.
 Some third-party plugins are available to give you this functionality, but they must be added.
-New widgets are also a bit more difficult to add as they must be created by a developer or added though a plugin.
+New widgets are also a bit more difficult to add as they must be created by a developer or added through a plugin.

 Like WordPress, Drupal has the ability to manage blocks from both the backend and frontend of the website, although Drupal handles both situations better.